 By providing personal care and other services, residents can still live independently and choose what services to receive.
 IDHFS currently operates this program through a Medicaid waiver, which allows payment for services that are not routinely covered by Medicaid.
 These include intermittent nursing, personal care, homemaking, laundry, maintenance, medication supervision, meals, social activities, recreation, arranging or providing transportation, health promotion and exercise and 24-hour staff to meet residents' scheduled and unscheduled needs.
 The resident is responsible for paying the cost of room and board at the SL community.
-In 2017, the number of operating supportive living sites grew from 148 communities to 152, increasing the capacity from 12,110 apartments to 12,689 apartments.
-Of the 152 communities, nine serve people ages 22 to 64 with physical disabilities.
-Twelve sites have been approved for the Supportive Living Program and are in various stages of construction and development, including three that will serve people ages 22-64 with physical disabilities.
-In all, there are Supportive Living (SL) communities in 74 counties in Illinois.
+In 2018, the number of operating supportive living projects remained at 152 providers; however, capacity increased from 12,689 apartments to 12,769.
+Of the 152 communities, ten serve people ages 22 to 64 with physical disabilities.
+Eleven sites have been approved for the Supportive Living Program and are in various stages of construction and development, including two that will serve people with physical disabilities.
+In all, there are

+Supportive Living (SL) communities in 74 counties in Illinois.
 The Centers for Medicare and Medicaid has defined Illinois' program as meeting the requirements of a "community-based setting".
 Supportive Living Program providers are among the State's nine current Medicaid waivers.

 Housing Task Force members have recommended expansion of the Supportive Living Program Memory Care Pilot Project.
-The IDHFS pilot program initially approved five projects located in South Elgin, North Aurora, Decatur, Rantoul, and Effingham.
-The five SL communities selected by the Department to provide memory care have been very successful.
-The original five projects are still open and running.
+The IDHFS pilot program initially approved five projects located in South Elgin, North Aurora, Decatur, Rantoul and Effingham.
+These five SLP communities selected by IDHFS to provide memory care have been very successful, with the original five projects still open and running.
 Illinois' significant Alzheimer and related dementia demographics point to the need for additional memory care units.
-The Alzheimer's Disease Illinois State Plan, released January 2014, supports expansion of the Department's affordable memory care pilot program.
+The Alzheimer's Disease Illinois State Plan, released January 2014, supports expansion of the affordable memory care pilot program.
 Such specialized housing would be beneficial to low-income seniors, available resources permitting.
-The Department accepted applications for new SL dementia providers from September 2016-March 2017.
-Approvals are expected to be announced in late 2017.
+IDHFS accepted applications for new SLP dementia providers from March 2018 - May 2018.

-The Housing Task Force encourages IDHFS to expand its pilot program to provide care in SL communities for persons age 22 and over, including those who have a diagnosis of Alzheimer's disease or related dementia.
+The Housing Task Force encourages IDHFS to expand SLP communities for persons age 22 and over, including those who have a diagnosis of Alzheimer's disease or related dementia.